mkrish14/itcs6155_group14/README.md

 Sai Kumar Thallada

 # Research question:
-With the upcoming rise in the global pandemic
+With the upcoming rise in the global pandemic, we try to predict the upcoming number of cases which could be confirmed for a specific date.
+We also plan to predict the region across which the number of cases can increase.
+With our knowledge, we take on a challenging problem to solve a global case of emergency.
 # Domain and Data:
-Identify domain and source(s) of data
+The domain of the data is Healthcare or more precisely diseases classification.
+The dataset contains cumulative and non-cumulative count of confirmed, death and recovered global cases of COVID-19 (upto March 14, 2020), we expect the data to be populated again.
+The dataset consists of 70K rows approximately

 ## Preprocessing that may be necessary:
 This is a Kaggle dataset mostly clean and doesnt require much preprocessing.